When you’ve outgrown the old but the new is not yet here

 Learning to express my boundaries kindly

 While I was judging myself for being a stay at home granny, I was partly also projecting onto others that they wouldn’t understand and that they would perceive my desire for solitude as a rejection.
 With time, I learned to express my boundaries without feeling conflicted.
 In retrospect I can see that the times when I thought others wouldn’t understand me, I did not understand myself yet.
-Once I came to a place of peace with this new version of me, I no longer needed others to understand me as much :)
+Once I came to a place of peace with this new version of myself, I no longer needed others to understand me as much :)

 Solitude